You've recorded a Zoom meeting and now it's time to share that meeting with students in your course...

 The goal is to end up with a video file that we can upload to Panopto.

 The first step is to login to your Zoom account in a browser.
-The process differs slightly depending on your school.
+NOTE: This process differs slightly depending on your school.
 Some users may log into zoom.us, some to wse.zoom.us, or some to jh.zoom.us.
 You should know your login address because it's where you setup meetings and change Zoom profile settings.

 After logging in, choose Recordings from the left hand menu.
 The default tab will show cloud recordings.